privacyidea/privacyidea/CONTRIBUTING.rst

 * At the beginning of the file, add the date, your name, your email address and a description of what you changed in the file!
+* If you need to change the database model, edit ``privacyidea/models.py`` accordingly.
+Then you can use
+  ``./pi-manage`` to create migration scripts.
+The migration scripts are located at ``migrations/versions/``.
+  To create a migration script to update the database schema run:

+      ./pi-manage db migrate

+  This will create a new file in ``migrations/versions/``.
+Edit the description and put a *try-except* around the operations.
+Take a look at the other scripts.
+  Then you can run:

+      ./pi-manage db upgrade

+  To update the local database.

 Contribution Guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~